schell/mogwai/README.md

 * **channels instead of callbacks** - view events like clicks, blurs, etc are transmitted into a channel instead of invoking a callback.
-Receiving ends of channels can be branched and may have their output messages be mapped, filtered and folded. `mogwai`'s channels are many-producer, many-consumer and are immediate - they do not perform buffering and do not require polling.
+Receiving ends of channels can be branched and may have their output messages be mapped, filtered and folded.

 * **views are dumb** - a `View` is just a bit of DOM that receives and transmits messages.
   When a `View` goes out of scope and is dropped in Rust, it is also dropped from the DOM.
   `Views` may be constructed and nested using plain Rust functions or an RSX macro.

-* **widgets are folds over input messages** - the user interface widget in `mogwai` is a `View` with a logic loop.
+* **widgets are folds over input messages** - the user interface widget in `mogwai` is a `ViewBuilder` with a logic loop.
-  The `Gizmo` type holds an internally mutable state and can communicate messages to its `View`, which may live out in the DOM.
-Its `View` can send messages back to the `Gizmo`, which triggers the `Gizmo`'s update function.
-The `Gizmo`'s update function can mutate the state variable and send output messages to the `View`, which in turn updates the DOM.

-* **communication is easy** - just `gizmo.send(&my_message)` to send a message into a gizmo and the gizmo will run its update logic and patch the view accordingly.

 ## example
 Here is an example of a button that counts the number of times it has been clicked: